E-Comm: History

-The E-Comm Facility
+The E-Comm Facilities

-E-Comm is located at 3301 East Pender Street, across from the Pacific National Exhibition.
-The E-Comm building is a post-disaster facility, designed to resist a major earthquake or other large-scale disaster, permitting the continued operation of emergency communications in such a situation.
+E-Comm currently has two Emergency Communications Centres (ECCs).
+The original Lower Mainland ECC is located at 3301 East Pender Street in Vancouver, across from the Pacific National Exhibition.
+It was built in 1998.
+The Southern Vancouver Island ECC is located at 4219 Commerce Circle in Saanich.
+It was built in 2018.
+E-Comm's buildings are post-disaster facilities, designed to resist a major earthquake or other large-scale disaster, permitting the continued operation of emergency communications in such a situation.
 Special attention was paid to the facility's mechanical, electrical, structural and communication systems to ensure they are highly reliable, fault tolerant and resistant to hazard.
-The building is a reinforced concrete structure with shatterproof glass, and has storage capacity for emergency food and water.
+The buildings are reinforced concrete structures with shatterproof glass, and have storage capacity for emergency food and water.
 Backup support systems that lend to the building's self-sufficiency include communication, mechanical plants, emergency power generation, uninterruptible power sources, and emergency water and food storage.

-The City of Vancouver's Office of Emergency Management and Emergency Operations Centre (EOC), Vancouver Emergency Community Telecommunications Organization (VECTOR), and Vancouver Emergency Social Services (ESS) are also located inside the E-Comm building.
+The Lower Mainland ECC also serves as the Vancouver Emergency Management Agency and City of Vancouver Emergency Operations Centre (EOC), Vancouver Emergency Community Telecommunications Organization (VECTOR), and Vancouver Emergency Support Services (ESS).